Kamatoro64/dev-ops/nginx/README.md

 ```

+### Load balancing in NGINX
-It is also important to note that when we access http://localhost:81, four individual GET requests are observed in the logs and each of these GET requests are routed to different docker containers:
+It is also important to note that when we access http://localhost:81, four GET requests are observed in the logs.
+However, upon closer inspection, each of these GET requests are routed to different docker containers:

 ```
 127.0.0.1 - - [04/Jul/2019:09:12:39 +0800] "GET / HTTP/1.1" 200 1455 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10.12; rv:67.0) Gecko/20100101 Firefox/67.0" "-" "127.0.0.1:8083" "0.000" "0.005"